Charles, Duke of Brittany: Family

 According to Froissart's Chronicles, Charles also had an illegitimate child, John of Blois, who died in the Battle of Auray.
-However, considering Charles' extreme piety, historian Johan Huizinga regarded it unlikely that Charles actually had a child born outside marriage and that Jean Froissart was probably mistaken in identifying John as Charles' son.
+However, considering Charles' extreme piety, historian Johan Huizinga questioned whether Charles actually had a child born outside marriage and that Jean Froissart could have been mistaken in identifying John as Charles' son.

 Veneration

 Charles was buried at Guingamp, where the Franciscans actively promoted his unapproved cult as saint and martyr.
 Such variety of ex votos bedecked his tomb, that in 1368 Duke John IV of Brittany persuaded Pope Urban V to issue a bull directing the Breton bishops to stop this.
 But the bishops failed to enforce it.

 Nonetheless, his family successfully lobbied for his canonization as a Saint of the Roman Catholic church for his devotion to religion.
 Bending to pressure from Charles V of France, Pope Urban authorized a commission to study the matter.
 Urban died December 1370 to be succeeded by Pope Gregory XI.
 The commission held its first meeting in Angers in September 1371, and forwarded its report to Avignon the following January.
 Gregory appointed three cardinals to review the matter.
 The Pope returned to Italy in September 1376, arriving in Rome in November 1377; he died the following March.
 Gregory was succeeded in Avignon by Clement VII, but the documents were probably in Rome with Pope Urban VI.
 There appears to be no record of further activity regarding Charles' cause for canonization at this time.
 In 1454, Charles' grandson urged his relatives to continue to advocate for his recognition.

 The process was re-opened in 1894, and on 14 December 1904, Charles de Châtillon was beatified as Blessed Charles of Blois.
 His feast Day is 30 September.